Table of Contents

 Some bleeding (gastrointestinal bleeding, coughing up blood, or vaginal bleeding) can be a symptom of certain types of cancer.

-A person can bleed to death in 5 minutes.
+A severe bleeding or profuse bleeding can cause death.
 Hence, first aid is important to save a life before medical help arrives.
 It’s possible to treat external traumatic bleeding.

 Seek immediate emergency medical care if: